Study Abroad Program Manager

 Direct enrollment at the Center for Japanese Studies (CJS) at Nanzan University through IES Abroad offers independent students the opportunity to fully immerse themselves in Japanese culture and university life.
 Nanzan's CJS specializes in intensive Japanese language study as well as area studies courses taught in English and provides field trips to cities of cultural and historical importance as an integral part of the program.

-18 years of age, 3.0 cumulative GPA or better on 4.0 scale; 3.0 GPA or better on 4.0 scale in Japanese language courses; sophomore, junior, or senior standing when program begins
+18 years of age, 3.0 cumulative GPA( GPAs under 3.0 will be considered on a case-by-case basis); sophomore, junior, or senior standing when program begins

-1 year or the equivalent of college-level Japanese; enrolled in a Japanese course within the academic year prior to the program start date.
+1 term or the equivalent of college-level Japanese; enrolled in a Japanese language course or independent study within the academic year prior to the program start date.

 4 to 6 Northwestern units.
 Visit Registration & Credit to learn more about credit types and requirements, registration, and other considerations.